 Connecting the dots

-You don’t have to be an alcoholic for alcohol to increase your risk for injury or illness, he said.
+You don’t have to be an alcoholic for alcohol to increase your risk for injury or illness, Lotfipour said.

 At-risk drinkers include:

-- Men who consume four drinks in any given day, or 14 drinks per week
+- Men who consume four drinks on any given day or 14 drinks a week

-- Seniors (65 or older) who have seven drinks a week or three in any given day.
+- Seniors (65 or older) who have seven drinks a week or three a day

-More than 25,000 people have taken CASI since the program was launched in 2007.
-The test, offered in English and Spanish, also is being given at Mission Hospital in Mission Viejo as well as at local health fairs, college campuses and safe-driving events.
+More than 25,000 people have taken the CASI quiz since the program was launched in 2007.
+The test, offered in English and Spanish, has also been given at area hospitals, local health fairs, college campuses and safe-driving events.